CurveDocs/curve-docs/docs/LLAMMA/controller.md

 need some plain text on what the controller does:
 The controller contract is the contract the user interacts with to create a loan, repay and withdraw.
-It holds all user debt information. external liquidations are also done through it.
+It holds all user debt information.
+External liquidations are also done through it.

-each market has its own individual controller and amm. they are created through blueprints.
+Each market has its individual controller, which is created from a blueprint contract.

 # **Loans**

 ## **Creating and Repaying Loans**

-A new loan of a user is created thourgh the Controller.
+New loans are created via the `ceate_loan` function.
 When creating a loan the user need to spcify the **amount of collateral** and **debt** and the **number of bands** to deposit the collateral into.
-Before creating a new loan, users can utilise some useful functions to pre-calculate imporant number: [Loan calculations](#loan-calculations-borrowable-etc)
+Before doing that, users can utilise some functions to pre-calculate metrics: [Loan calculations](#loan-calculations-borrowable-etc)

-todo: explain concept of bands:
+todo: explain concept of bands

 low number of bands = narrow liquidation range high number of bands = liquidity is spread across more bands -> broader liquidation range